-Annular solar eclipse underway, cloudy skies may play spoilsport for sky gazers in Delhi
+Annular solar eclipse ends, cloudy skies may play spoilsport for sky gazers in Delhi

 New Delhi, Jun 21: An annular solar eclipse, wherein the Sun appears like a ring of fire, is currently underway but cloudy skies are likely to play a spoilsport for sky gazers in the national capital.